techidaily/site-games-able/source/_posts/inadequacies-hindering-gamefi-from-becoming-a-trend.md

  GameFi ([short for gaming finance](https://www.makeuseof.com/what-is-gamefi/) ) is a blend of the gaming and decentralized finance (DeFi) industries, wherein users can play games to earn crypto tokens and other decentralized assets, such as NFTs.
 GameFi allows blockchain-based apps to shift into the gaming industry, attracting users with the lure of digital tokens.

- GameFi is also known as[play-to-earn (P2E)](https://www.makeuseof.com/are-play-to-earn-games-legit/) .
+ GameFi is also known as [play-to-earn (P2E)](https://www.makeuseof.com/are-play-to-earn-games-legit/) .
 P2E games often look and perform like typical games, with the tokenomics element usually being the only difference.

- Some notable examples of[popular P2E games](https://www.makeuseof.com/top-play-to-earn-mobile-crypto-games/) are Axie Infinity, Star Atlas, and Tamadodge.
+ Some notable examples of [popular P2E games](https://www.makeuseof.com/top-play-to-earn-mobile-crypto-games/) are Axie Infinity, Star Atlas, and Tamadodge.
 Each of these games has one or more of their own token types that users can earn.
 Some games, including Axie Infinity, reward winners with NFTs that they can sell for Ethereum or another cryptocurrency.

  In P2E games, almost everything can be tokenized, from avatars to weapons to land.
 You can often receive these assets by completing quests and winning tournaments, but the nature of the P2E model changes from game to game.